NabiilahArdini/data-visualization/quiz.md

    - [ ] Services

-5. Based on the previous plot, which sector has a low-valued outlier (outlier that is close to 0)?
+5. Based on the previous plot, which sector has any low-valued outlier (outlier that is close to 0)?

    - [ ] Education
    - [ ] Services